Efficient Returns Process for Canadian Customers: Tips and Tricks

 Everyone's situation is different and you may feel this works out for you.
 Just giving you my prospective.
 And in the past they did have on the receipts that consultants can not take broken items back, but took this off.
 I wish it were back on.
 I agree with Colleen's idea as well.

-2. How long does it take for returns to be received?
+How long does it take to process a return?

 Similar Pampered Chef Threads